Varmint rifle: Calibers

 An alert rodent will usually hide underground before hunters can approach within 100 m.

 Since varmints are generally smaller animals, large, heavy bullets are not needed.
 A light, fast bullet gives a flat trajectory, making range estimation less vital for accurate shot placement.
 Velocities for modern varmint rounds are usually in excess of 3000 ft/s such as the .223 Remington and some like the .220 Swift can exceed 4000 ft/s.
 This allows long range shots with a short time of flight, and little change in trajectory at different ranges (see external ballistics).
 A bullet drop of only a couple of inches (about 5 cm) is enough to cause a miss on smaller varmint animals; so flat trajectories increase hit probability at long ranges.
 Fast, lightly constructed bullets have the additional advantage of rapidly disintegrating upon initial contact.
 Disintegration minimizes the range of ricochet particles; and energy release of disintegration kills small animals more quickly than a penetrating wound.

 Rifles firing .22 caliber bullets became popular varmint guns after World War I. Calibers up to .264 caliber (6.5 mm), including .243 Winchester, 6mm Remington and .25-06 Remington, became popular for ranges over 200 m as the ballistic advantages of heavier bullets were recognized.
 Varmint shooting is one of the few areas where calibers smaller than .22 (5.56 mm) are found; the .17 Remington and various other .17 caliber (4.5 mm) wildcats have a vocal following, and the new .204 Ruger is well suited to varminting, and may be the first in a new line of .20 caliber (5mm) rounds.

 For shorter ranges (less than about 100 yd) rimfire cartridges such as .22 Magnum and .17 Hornady Magnum Rimfire are popular.
 The .22 Long Rifle will also do, but the low muzzle velocities result in a supersonic to subsonic transition on the way to the target, which can negatively affect accuracy.

-Varmint cartridges

 Typical varmint rifle cartridges on a 0.25-inch (6 mm) grid (from left to right): .22 long rifle for very small animals at ranges less than 100 meters, .22-250 represents the high velocity .22 calibers for longer range shooting, and .25-06 for larger animals at ranges up to 400 meters.